- About Mesothelioma

 Types of targeted therapies

-Studies are being conducted that use targeted cancer therapies as the only therapy as well as in conjunction with other cancer treatment types.
-The U.S. Food and Drug Administration (FDA) has approved several targeted cancer therapies for some cancer types.
-Other targeted therapies are in pre-clinical testing or clinical trials.
+Targeted therapies are still in experimental stages, although some have been approved by the U.S. Food and Drug Administration.
 About 26 targeted molecular drugs have been approved by the FDA and about 50 more such drugs are in Phase III trials.
 The targeted therapies can be broadly divided in to three categories:

 Molecularly targeted drugs